-Pentagon: July 4th Flyovers, Tank Displays And Performances Cost $1.2 Million
+Pentagon: July 4 Flyovers, Tank Displays And Performances Cost $1.2 Million

 As a result, administration officials have faced mounting pressure and questions asking how much extra spending it cost to put on the event.
 The Interior Department has yet to detail its tab for the event.
 NPR has reached out to the federal and local agencies involved in the event but has not received responses yet.

-Trump on Monday said he planned to repeat the salute to the military next year.
+Trump said on Monday he planned to repeat the salute to the military next year.
 The comments came on the same day a trio of Senate Democrats called for a federal watchdog to probe the event.

-"It was a wonderful day for all Americans and based on its tremendous success, we're just making the decision and I think we can say we've made the decision to do it again next year, and maybe we can say, for the foreseeable future," Trump said at an event at the White House on Monday.
+"It was a wonderful day for all Americans and based on its tremendous success, we're just making the decision and I think we can say we've made the decision to do it again next year, and maybe we can say, for the foreseeable future," Trump said at an event at the White House.

 Less than a week after Trump led the expanded Fourth of July party in the nation's capital, Senate Democrats demanded the Government Accountability Office probe how much the final tab will cost taxpayers.